Before I Fall: Plot

 Elody and Ally worry aloud that it was partially their fault.
 Lindsay, who has led the bullying efforts toward Juliet for years, shuts them down by being indifferent towards what happened.
-Elody and Ally, disgusted with Lindsey, leave the basement to sleep upstairs.
+Elody and Ally, disgusted with Lindsay, leave the basement to sleep upstairs.
 Sam goes through Lindsay's things and finds that she and Juliet were best friends when they were little, but the girlhood friendship abruptly ended in fifth grade, right before Lindsay started bullying and harassing Juliet.

 The next day, the fourth February 12 that she experiences, Sam is extremely angry about what happened the previous day.
 She dresses in a skimpy outfit with the word "slut" written on it, gets into a fight with her parents before school, and insults all of her friends, which effectively ends their friendship and enrages Lindsay to the point that she forces Sam out of the car and leaves her to walk to school.
 In calculus class, Sam brazenly flirts with her perverted math teacher, Mr. Daimler.
 After he dismisses the class, they make out, which does not feel how Sam expected it to feel.
 Instead, she feels uncomfortable and disgusted.
 As she has dumped her friends and has no one to eat lunch with, Sam flees to an abandoned bathroom and finds Anna Cartullo, another one of Lindsay's (and therefore Sam's) victims.
 The girls have a surprisingly transparent discussion about why Sam and her friends have bullied Anna.
 In a gesture of solidarity, they end up trading footwear, Sam's extremely high heels, and Anna's comfortable combat boots, for the remainder of the day.
 As Anna leaves the bathroom to hang out with a boy, Alex, who is cheating on his girlfriend with Anna, Sam tells Anna that she is too good for Alex.

 When Juliet enters the party that night, Sam is desperate for a distraction and so leads a drunk Rob over to an empty bedroom with the intention of having sex.
 However, when they are both half-naked, Rob falls asleep because he is too intoxicated.
-Sam quickly puts her clothes back on, stumbles into a barred-off section of Kent’s house, and sobs.
+Sam quickly puts her clothes back on, stumbles into a barred-off section of Kent's house, and sobs.
 It turns out that Kent was standing there the whole time, and he comforts Sam and puts her to bed.
 Sam now realizes that she is romantically attracted to Kent, but she drifts to sleep and the day resets.